-Cinnamon is actually bark that comes from trees and is an excellent ingredient to add to your morning coffee routine.
+Cinnamon is a spice that most people have in their cabinet.
+It is actually bark that comes from trees and is an excellent ingredient to add to your morning coffee routine.
 Not only does it add tons of flavor, but it’s all-natural.
 Sure, I enjoy those flavored creamers you buy from the grocery store, but those aren’t necessarily the healthiest choice and can make you feel sluggish afterward instead of energized.

-Cinnamon is a fantastic alternative to sugar by adding a bit of sweetness without the actual sugar intake, which is especially beneficial for those looking for diabetic or diet-friendly options.
+Cinnamon is a fantastic alternative to sugar by adding a bit of sweetness without the actual sugar intake, which is especially beneficial for diabetics or diet-friendly options.

 Although delicious, coffee creamers are often highly processed with excess sugar and calories to go along with them.
 For more info on how many calories are in coffee and all the additives we tend to put in, click here.